intmus/inttheory22-23/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 w:C:I vi viio/V V I{% endcapture %}
 {% include abc-example.html number="8" abc=ex8 %}

 ## Adding a seventh

-It is much easier to use a vii<sup>o</sup> as a seventh chord.
+It is easier, but still restrictive, to use a vii<sup>o</sup> as a seventh chord.
 In the following example, try to using a vii<sup>&oslash;7</sup>/V using the provided bass line.
 You may use either a fully diminished or half-diminished seventh chord in this example.

 {% capture ex5 %}X:5
 T:Using a secondary leading-tone seventh chord